CyanBrown/CyanBrown/README.md

 - Sends email responses based on results of final survey

 ### Global Language Institute
-*Although the website was completed to their design, but they opted for a Google Sites so it is not actively in use*
+*Although the website was completed to their design, they opted for Google Sites so it is not actively in use*

 - Website for the Global Language Institute non-profit
 - Written using React JS